 The ratings on FS Funding A/S, ISS A/S, and ISS Global A/S, the entities of Denmark-based facilities services provider ISS, reflect the group's highly leveraged financial profile and weak credit measures.
-This is mitigated by the group's strong business profile, underpinned by its solid business position in an attractive--albeit fragmented and competitive--industry.
+This is mitigated by the group's strong business profile, underpinned by its solid business position in an attractive-albeit fragmented and competitive-industry.

-Pro forma for the debt refinancing in early May 2006 through the issuance of €1.3 billion of senior subordinated notes, adjusted debt would have been about Danish krone (Dkr) 27.7 billion (€3.7 billion; including unfunded postretirement liabilities) at March 31, 2006.
+At end-June, 2006 adjusted debt was about Danish krone (Dkr) 28.2 billion (€3.8 billion; including unfunded postretirement liabilities).